Skip to main content

 Saint Lucian Rum

-World-class rum produced by Saint Lucia Distillers.
-Chairman's Reserve and Admiral Rodney are premium varieties.
-Sipped neat or in cocktails.
+Rum from Saint Lucia Distillers, with a serious reputation behind it.
+Chairman's Reserve and Admiral Rodney are the premium bottlings, good sipped neat or mixed into cocktails.

 spirit40%